-Adapted from Above and Beyond Parsley: Food for the Senses by The Junior League of Kansas City, Missouri
+Adapted from Above and Beyond Parsley: Food for the Senses by the Junior League of Kansas City, Missouri

 I once made this for one of Walter's birthday parties, and Marsha took one bite, thought for a second, and looked at me and said, "Cream cheese AND butter?"
-So I guess you can imagine how good this is.
+So I guess you can imagine how rich this is.

 2 8-ounce packages cream cheese, room temperature